kemkum53/RightClickConvert/README.md

 ### Manuel Installation
 - Pull code.
-- Rebuild all solutions.
+- Rebuild solution.
 If you got error and can't fix you can create a new issue.
 - Publish both applications.
 With this settings
 - ![image](https://github.com/kemkum53/RightClickConvert/blob/master/readme_files/ss_1.png?raw=false)
 - Go to 'RightClickConvertApp' published folder location.
 And copy 'RightClickConvertApp.exe'.